mondoohq/cnspec/README.md

 cnspec scan local --policy-bundle policy/examples/example.mql.yaml
 ```

-## cnspec Interactive shell
+## cnspec interactive shell

-`cnspec` also provides an interactive shell to to explore custom assertions.
-This will help you understand the queries that are used in policies and write custom queries as well.
+`cnspec` also provides an interactive shell to explore assertions.
+It helps you understand the assertions that policies use, and write your own as well.
 It’s also a great way to interact with both local and remote targets on the fly.

 ### Local system shell